ondelad/Virtual-Office-Environment-Setup/README.md

    -

    - Click **Change**.
-   - Rename **Computer name**.
+   - Rename **Computer name** (e.g. BCN01)
    - Select **Domain**.
 Enter the domain name and click **OK**.
-   - Enter the credentials of a domain user with permission to join computers to the domain (e.g., the admin account created earlier).
+   - Enter the credentials of a domain user with permission to join computers to the domain (e.g. the admin account created earlier).

    -